 Topics: African American, History, America

-As his magnum opus, this book is impressive both in scope and in beauty.
+As his magnum opus, Heart and Soul: The Story of America and African Americans is impressive both in scope and in beauty.
 If there is one Nelson book you should add to your library, it’s this one.
-I suggest you spring for the hardcover because of its thickness.

 At more than a hundred pages, this beautifully illustrated picture book reads more like a history book for big kids.
 The story follows along from the early beginnings in America to slavery to abolition and through the Civil Rights Movement.
 Complete with a well-researched bibliography, an index, and a timeline of African American history, this is an essential book addition to your school and home library.
 Alongside portraits of famous Black Americans, there are also two-page spreads telling even more of the story as the author and illustrator follows along his own family history through the centuries.